levork/arbre/README.md

 through 4.9 are not.
 I also did not implement ternary stem splits, handling of -nCurveV (helical stems), or trunk lobes.

-To use this plugin, compile it as a DSO and load it into
+To use this plugin, compile it as a DSO.
+On Linux, this can be done using a command resembling:

-RiProcedural2:
+g++ -I$RMANTREE/include -fPIC -o arbre.so -shared arbre.cpp

+The resulting shared object can be loaded with RiProcedural2 using a recent version of prman:

 Procedural2 "DynamicLoad" "SimpleBound" "float[6] bound" [-20 20
     -20 20 0 20] "string dsoname" ["arbre"] "int Seed" [66] "int